When is Winter Love Island on ITV2? Where is it set? Who is the new host?

 — ITV2 (@itv2) December 19, 2019

-In line with MailOnline, employees engaged on the present are jetting off to South Africa, on New 12 months’s Day (January 1).
+In response to MailOnline, workers engaged on the present are jetting off to South Africa, on New Yr’s Day (January 1).

-Whereas solid will fly out shortly earlier than the present launches, a collection of guinea-pig Islanders will probably be recruited within the lead up to make sure they know the very best locations to create most drama.
+Whereas forged will fly out shortly earlier than the present launches, a sequence of guinea-pig Islanders might be recruited within the lead up to make sure they know one of the best locations to create most drama.

 A TV supply stated: “The brand new Winter Love Island will launch the second week of January.